conath/FrontRowTrailers/README.md

 Please feel free to submit a pull request if you would like to contribute to this project.
 The author does not actively monitor issues.

+## Privacy

+This app does not collect any personally identifiable information.
+See [Privacy](Privacy.md) for details.

 ## Copyright

 See [License](LICENSE) for details about the source code license.